2026 FEI World Championships

-The FEI World Championships Aachen 2026 are going to be held in Aachen, Germany.
-It will be the tenth edition of the Games, which are held every four years and run by the International Federation for Equestrian Sports (FEI).
+The FEI World Championships Aachen 2026 was held in Aachen, Germany, from 11 to 23 August 2026.
+It was the tenth edition of the Games, which are held every four years and run by the International Federation for Equestrian Sports (FEI).
 For team events in the dressage, show jumping and eventing disciplines, these Games are the first qualifying event for the 2028 Summer Olympics.
+Aachen previously hosted the 2006 FEI World Equestrian Games.